 - other methods of winding up, including the winding up by the court where it is otherwise demonstrated that the company is unable to pay its debts, on just and equitable grounds or where winding up is sought by ASIC; or

 - the ability of a creditor to sue a company to recover a debt, and once judgment is obtained, to then rely upon the enforcement regime available (i.e. attachment of debts or sale of assets by the sheriff).

-The provisions will, however, impact on creditors who may rely on the statutory demand process as a reasonably cheap and simple way to pressure debtors to pay outstanding debts.
+The provisions do, however, impact on creditors who may rely on the statutory demand process as a reasonably cheap and simple way to pressure debtors to pay outstanding debts.

-For bankruptcy notices issued, and declarations presented, on or after the Effective Date:
+For bankruptcy notices and declarations served during the Temporary Period:7